 Live training is the best way to learn about mental health and wellbeing.
 Our Workplace Mental Health Specialists are extremely knowledgeable, yet down to earth and fun facilitators who will make sure you have a great time while learning such vital skills that you can apply at work or home, for the rest of your life.

-5. Announce the roll out of your Employee Wellbeing Survey
+5. Announce the roll out of your Workplace Wellbeing Assessment

 What better way to really find out how the workplace impacts on employee wellbeing than by asking the people themselves!
 Of course, this has to be done carefully.
 Our EWS16 Assessment uses validated measures, to help workplaces discover the true level of mental wellbeing within their specific organisation, but more importantly, to identify which activities will make the biggest difference to their employees overall.
 So their efforts can be channelled in the right direction.